DL-MIN/ml-subber/README.md

 # ML Subber

-Generate automated German subtitles using a machine learning generated language model.
+Generate automated German subtitles using one of the three implemented machine learning generated language model.

 *ML Subber* is assembled as a container with all dependencies, such as the language models.
 Videos can thus be easily subtitled using the small script `generate-sub.sh`.